varfish-org/mehari/docs/db_build.md

 ```

 The reduction of this is quite big.
-For GRCh37, the gnomAD raw download files go down from 449GB to 2.8GB and for GRCh38 from 2.2TB to XXXGB.
+For GRCh37, the gnomAD raw download files go down from 449GB to 2.8GB and for GRCh38 from 2.2TB to 4.2GB.

 ## Building Frequency Databases